PlayFab Party text-to-speech and text input UX guidelines

 Controller schematic for mapping replies

 Some games already provide custom controller mapping for a variety of gameplay preferences.
-This example proposes an alternative controller schema for TTS/STT.
-Users can select from a list of predefined replies and map to 4 D-pad directions.
+This example proposes an alternative controller schema for text-to-speech and speech-to-tet.
+Users can select from a list of predefined replies and map to four D-pad directions.
 The left and right bumpers scroll through categories; the Y button launches a virtual keyboard for custom replies.

 During a game session, a user can swap control schemas with a dedicated button press (assigned by the game).
 In this case, the B button exits this mode.